dhritimaandas/Occlusion-Reconstruction-in-Gait-Recognition/README.md

 # Occlusion-Reconstruction-in-Gait-Recognition
-This repo contain codes used for RGait-Net.
+This repository contain codes used for RGait-Net.
 Preliminary explanation of the work done can be found by clicking [here](https://arxiv.org/abs/1912.06765)